28-Page Veterinary WordPress Build in 32 Days — White-Label Delivery for a US Marketing Agency

 Operational Integrity at handoff

 The AM QA pass on the staging build surfaced two non-functional link findings — a “Directions” stub in the footer and contact sidebar that resolved to nothing (a Figma placeholder never wired to a live URL), and a “Contact” anchor on the doctor bio page that fired no navigation — both flagged in the workbook backlog and resolved before handoff.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Before anything left our hands it went through Site Checker.
+How we run QA lays out the categories and the bar a page clears to ship.
+Once the build was theirs, the agency ran its own pass on its own stack, and whatever surfaced went back into the shared backlog for us to clear up to sign-off.

 Process